MikeHopley/ftl-ships-strategy/index.md

 Doors are much too expensive to buy.
 Note you don’t get airlocks, although hull breaches can be used.
 You *can* fire-bomb your own ship to help with boarding defence, but this is rarely useful.
 Mind control helps, especially against the Flagship.
 Phase 3 boarders can be rough without doors/venting, so you have extra incentive to kill the crew in phase 1; you can do this by fire-bombing shields, together with mind control or hacking.

+Rock crew are good at putting out fires (67% bonus), but it’s important to stay on top of them.
+Fires can rage out of control in 4-tile rooms, so try to put them out quickly.
+In bad situations, turning off O2 can help fires burn themselves out faster.

+You have level 2 oxygen, but without doors it can’t counteract a breach.
+The Flagship’s Boarding Drone may be annoying, so consider oxygen-3 if you already have everything else you need.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship well](https://i.imgur.com/FUSYVNi.jpg), as all rooms are outside the blind spot.

 Sector 1 distress beacons are worth visiting.
 You have blue options from Rock crew (good) and Rock Plating (okay).